 Social, Emotional and Mental Health

-❖ Opportunities for pupils to voice their worries either in class or through the worry plaque and box.
+Opportunities for pupils to voice their worries either in class or through the worry box.

 How will Hampton Vale Primary Academy know that the additional support my child has received has made a difference to their learning and how am I and my child included in this review?

-In collaboration between You, your child and the SENCO an individual Learning Plan may be created.
-Learning Plans follow an Assess - Plan - Do - Review model where we ASSESS your child's strengths and barriers to learning in the four areas of SEND.
+In collaboration with you and your child, the class teacher may create an individual Learning Plan or a Pupil Profile for your child.
+These follow an Assess - Plan - Do - Review model where we ASSESS your child's strengths and barriers to learning in the four areas of SEND.
 This allows us to PLAN and set specific outcomes that you want your child to achieve based on their areas of difficulty.
 We then look at what we need to DO to achieve this and what provision needs to be in place.
-At the end of the term, we will meet again to REVIEW the progress made and start the cycle again by assessing what we need to do next.
+At the end of the term, or at parents consultations we will meet again to REVIEW the progress made and start the cycle again by assessing what we need to do next.

-Your child's progress will also be monitored every term through teacher assessment that help to inform the review process of their Learning Plan.
+Your child's progress will also be monitored every term through teacher observations and assessments that help to inform the review process of their Learning Plan.

-Where pupils have not made adequate progress the Inclusion Team my decide to ask for more specialised help from external agencies, if not already involved.
+Where pupils have not made adequate progress the Inclusion Team may decide to ask for more specialised help from external agencies, if not already involved.

 You and your child will be kept informed and encouraged to be actively involved in all stages of this plan.